Featured image of post Multi-Cluster Istio Service Mesh with Tailscale

 Gateway not getting Tailscale IP

-Check that the Tailscale operator is running and ACLs allow the tag:istio-eastwestgateway tag.
+Check that the Tailscale operator is running and ACLs allow the tag:istio-eastwestgateway tag:

-Istio can’t discover remote services
+Istio can’t discover remote services (control plane)

-Verify DNS resolution works:
+Verify DNS resolution works for API server proxy:

 1